 - Appointed as Under-Secretary for Partnership (charter) Schools and Regulatory Reform by the Key-English Government

 - Brought about legislation so that pubs could open during the 2015 Rugby World Cup

 - Improved numerous bills through his contributions in Parliament, including extending paid parental leave for those with premature births, and adding additional safeguards for search and surveillance

-- Offered a ministerial promotion by Prime Minister John Key (David refused in order to continue promoting the End of Life Choice Bill.
-Ministers cannot enter private member’s bills)
+- Offered a ministerial promotion by Prime Minister John Key - David refused in order to continue promoting the End of Life Choice Bill, as Ministers cannot enter private member’s bills

 - As the Parliamentary Under-Secretary for Regulatory Reform, improved our lawmaking process with a new Regulatory Impact Statement regime.
 David’s reforms put stronger emphasis on problem definition and respect for property rights before new laws are made